-If you now feel like planning a Hawaii Vacation and spending your Christmas in Hawaii, then your hotel is here.
+If you feel like planning a Hawaii Vacation and spending your Christmas in Hawaii, find your hotel here.

 1. Christmas Traditions in Hawaii

 1.1.
-Christmas Trees are Decorated a Little Differently in Hawaii
+Christmas Trees are Decorated Differently in Hawaii

-The island’s tropical climate is not ideal for growing gorgeous traditional Christmas tree, i.e., pine trees.
+The island’s tropical climate is not ideal for growing gorgeous traditional Christmas trees, i.e., pine trees.
 Christmas without a Christmas tree would be incomplete.

 1.2.
 Christmas Carols Are Sung with Guitars and Ukuleles

-One of the other core holiday traditions without which Christmas feels incomplete is the Christmas songs in Hawaii Christmas event.
-It’s Christmas in Hawaii; it has to be different.
-The Hawaiians sing their own versions of the Christmas carol on guitars and ukuleles.
-Hawaiians have completely unique Christmas tunes.
+One of the other core holiday traditions without which Christmas feels incomplete is the Christmas Songs in Hawaii Christmas event.

 1.3.
 Santa’s Sledge Doesn’t Have Reindeer